-- The transversal competencies to assess in this challenge will be teamwork, communication (in written support), individual performance, and oral communication and they will be assessed individually. - The ponderation of the transversal competencies will be as shown below. - The way to assess these will be done in different ways: teachers, auto-assessment by students, and evaluation among them.
-Finally, we will calculate the average of all the marks.
+- The transversal competences to assess in this challenge will be teamwork, communication (in written support), individual performance and oral communication and they will be assessed individually. - The ponderation of the transversal competences will be as shown below. - The way to assess these will be done in different ways: teachers, auto-assessment by students and coevaluation among them.
+Finally, we will do an average of all the marks.